Vova and Olga Galchenko: Biography

 Vladimir Vasilievich Galchenko, known as Vova, and his sister Olga Vasilievna Galchenko are originally from Penza, Russia, and both started juggling at a very young age.
 At age seven, Vova joined a circus school.
 Olga joined the circus school several years later.
-Vova Galchenko is one of two jugglers that have successfully executed a 7 club 7 up 360.
+Vova Galchenko is one of two jugglers that have successfully executed a 7 club 7 up 360 (i.e. while juggling 7 clubs, throw them all in the air, turn around through 360 degrees, and catch them all).

 With the encouragement of their parents, Vova and Olga began performing together.
 In 2001, their father began filming them performing tricks and posted the videos on a website.
 They soon began receiving invitations to perform abroad.
 Vova and Olga soon became widely known in the European juggling community for their high level of technical ability, both on and off stage, especially as they were both very young.
 Even at the ages of 12 and 15 they were featured performers at many large juggling conventions and festivals in Europe, including the British Juggling Convention 2002, Dresden Juggling Convention 2002 and 2003, the European Youth Circus Festival 2002 and the European Juggling Convention 2003.
 They also performed at the Israel and Japan juggling conventions.

 In 2003 they moved from Russia to the United States, where they settled in Los Angeles and began working with Jason Garfield to improve their technical skills.
 Also in July 2003 they travelled to the International Jugglers' Association Summer Festival in Reno, Nevada.
 Many expected them to win all three stage championship categories (Individual, Junior and Team).
 However, due to their lack of experience on a competition stage, they failed to take gold in any category, though as a team they won a silver medal, and many awards in other events.

 In December 2004 they also took part in the first World Juggling Federation competition in Las Vegas, Nevada.
 Vova won the Advanced Clubs, Five Club Moves, Three Club 360s and Five Club 360s competitions, and came second in the only other event he entered.
 Olga won the Junior Clubs and came second in the Women's Advanced Clubs.
 Together they won the Teams Six Club and the Teams Seven Plus.

 In 2005, the siblings' partnership began to splinter, in part because Olga wanted to concentrate on school.
 Vova began performing on his own.

 In the 2006 World Juggling Federation competition in Las Vegas, Nevada, Vova and Olga won the Team Club Passing competition.
 This was their first performance as a pair in competition for one and a half years.
 Vova also competed individually and won the Endurance - Clubs, 5 Ball 360s (together with Thomas Dietz), 3 Club 360s, 5 Club 360s, 5 Ball Freestyle, 7 Ball Freestyle, 3 Club Freestyle, 5 Club Freestyle competitions.